 “Same girl… Same smile… Same cigarette”

-Magazine advertisement for R.J.
-Reynolds Tobacco Company’s Camel cigarettes
+Magazine advertisement by R.J.
+Reynolds Tobacco Company for Camel cigarettes

 Circa 1943